Analysis | Trump’s heart doesn’t seem to be in it

 That practical math is also worth emphasizing in this moment.
 Not only was Biden declared the winner Saturday after carrying Pennsylvania, but he soon also won in Nevada, bringing him to 279 electoral votes.
 And he’s also ahead in two of the three competitive states that have yet to be called: Georgia, where the margin is about 0.2 percent, and Arizona, where it’s at 0.6 percent and closing.

-The decisive states are likely to all be decided by less than 1 percentage point — the same as in 2016 — which would suggest that legal challenges might plausibly succeed.
+The decisive states are likely to all be decided by less than one percentage point — the same as in 2016 — which would suggest that legal challenges might plausibly succeed.
 But Trump’s biggest emerging problem is that he’d need to overturn the results in multiple states.
 In fact, he’d need to do so in at least three states, as things currently stand.

-So this isn’t like Florida in 2000, when it was a matter of several hundred votes in one decisive state, Florida.
-The effort to overturn the result would need to be vastly bigger (in terms of raw votes and the number of states) and more diverse, given each state runs their elections differently and different legal cases would need to be applied to each one.
+So this isn’t like 2000, when it was a matter of several hundred votes in one decisive state: Florida.
+The effort to overturn the result would need to be vastly bigger (in terms of raw votes and the number of states) and more diverse, given all states run their elections differently and different legal cases would need to be applied to each one.

 It’s daunting math, and it’s math that foreign leaders — and even a handful of Republicans — are increasingly acknowledging, as they congratulate Biden on his win without allowing for the possibility that the result is truly up in the air.
 (Given Trump’s propensity for punishing people who run afoul of him, that’s significant.)